 The Greek seasonally adjusted (SA) GDP at constant prices contracted quarter on quarter (QoQ) for the second successive quarter in Q1 of 2015, falling by 0.2 percent from 0.4 percent in Q4 2014, according to the flash estimates published by the Hellenic Statistical Authority (ELSTAT) on Wednesday.

-The drop in the Greek consumer price index (CPI) decelerated to 2.2 percent in February from 2.8 percent in January, according to the Hellenic Statistical Authority (ELSTAT).
+Greek building permits rebounded by 10.2 percent in February after a 7.1 percent drop in January, according to the Hellenic Statistical Authority (ELSTAT).

 The general government (gg) primary cash surplus more than halved to 1.19 billion in the first quarter (Q1) of 2015 from 2.45 billion last year, according the gg bulletin published by the Ministry of Finance (MoF).